Principles of Research PG (11681.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-As a PhD candidate, you are expected to be self-motivating, and to take ownership of your project and its progress, with the support and guidance of your supervisory panel.
+As a PhD candidate, you are expected to be self-motivated, and to take ownership of your project and its progress, with the support and guidance of your supervisory panel.

-Because this unit is offered in intensive mode, you will need to plan your time carefully to ensure that you work on the content of the unit every week: completing the set readings and those you source yourself, and participating in Bulletin Board discussions, presenting your own ideas, and commenting on those of your peers.
-During the intensive seminars, you will spend 3.5 hours per day on two consecutive days.
-During other weeks, expect to spend at least an hour on the Bulletin Board, and additional hours in reading, thinking, drafting and posting your thoughts to the Discussion Board, reflecting on the issues raised by the unit, and how these might inflect your approach to your PhD project, and engaging with posts uploaded by your fellow students.
+Because this unit is offered in intensive mode, you will need to plan your time carefully to ensure that you work on the content of the unit every week: complete the set readings and those you source yourself, and participate in Bulletin Board discussions, presenting your own ideas, and commenting on those of your peers.
+During the intensive seminars, you will spend 3 hours per day on two consecutive days.
+On each of the other weeks, expect to spend at least 3 hours reading, thinking, drafting and posting your thoughts to the Discussion Board, reflecting on the issues raised by the unit, and how these might inflect your approach to your PhD project, and engaging with posts uploaded by your fellow students.